Maude (TV series): Series history, topicality, and controversy

 The character of Maude Findlay was loosely based on creator Norman Lear's then-wife Frances.
 She first appeared on two episodes of All in the Family as Edith Bunker's cousin.
-A "Cousin Maud," with a similar role, had also appeared on an episode of Till Death Us Do Part, the British series on which All in the Family had been based.
+An "Aunt Maud," with a similar role, had also appeared on an episode of Till Death Us Do Part, the British series on which All in the Family had been based.
 Maude represented everything Archie Bunker did not: she was a liberal, feminist, upper-middle-class Democrat, whereas Archie was a conservative, prejudiced, working-class Republican.

 Maude's political beliefs were closer to those of the series creators than Archie Bunker's, but the series often lampooned Maude as a naive "limousine liberal".
 They did not show her beliefs and attitudes in an entirely complimentary light.
 Just before the show's premiere in September 1972, TV Guide described the character of Maude as "a caricature of the knee-jerk liberal."

-While the show was conceived as a comedy, scripts also incorporated much darker humor, drama and controversy.
+While the show was conceived as a comedy, the scripts also incorporated much darker humor, drama and controversy.
 Maude took Miltown, a mild tranquilizer, and also Valium; she and her husband Walter began drinking in the evening.
 Maude had an abortion in November 1972, two months before the Roe v.
 Wade decision made abortion legal throughout the U.S., and the episodes that dealt with the situation are probably the series' most famous and most controversial.
 Maude, at age 47, was dismayed to find herself unexpectedly pregnant.
 Her daughter Carol brought to her attention that abortion had become legal in the state of New York.

-After some soul-searching (and discussions with Walter, who agreed that raising a baby at their stage of life was not what they wanted to do), Maude decided at the end of the two-part episode that abortion was probably the best choice for their lives and their marriage.
+After some soul-searching, and discussions with Walter, who agreed that raising a baby at their stage of life was not what they wanted to do, Maude decided at the end of the two-part episode that abortion was probably the best choice for their lives and their marriage.
 Noticing the controversy around the storyline, CBS decided to rerun the episodes in August 1973, and members of the country's clergy reacted strongly to the decision.
 Thirty-nine stations pre-empted the episode.
 The two-part episode was written by Susan Harris, who would work with Bea Arthur again later on The Golden Girls.